Centrelink – challenging a decision

 How to request an external review – first review

-If an internal review has been completed but you still believe the decision is incorrect, you can apply for an external review by the Administrative Appeals Tribunal (AAT).
-The AAT is an independent statutory tribunal that can review and revise Centrelink decisions, including for social security, family assistance, paid parental leave, child support, and education or training payments.
-The external review process with the AAT is divided into a first review and a second review.
+If an internal review has been completed but you still believe the decision is incorrect, you can apply for an external review by the Administrative Review Tribunal (ART).
+The ART is an independent statutory tribunal that can review and revise Centrelink decisions, including for social security, family assistance, paid parental leave, child support, and education or training payments.
+The external review process with the ART is divided into a first review and a second review.
 It is important to note that an external review can only be applied for if there has already been a formal internal review.

 For student assistance payments, you must make your application for first review within three months of receiving the authorised review officer's decision.
 This deadline may be extended in special circumstances.